pitpit/pincrawl/README.md

 ## TODO

+- [ ] active menu item in header depending on current page
+- [ ] OPEN TO THE WORLD
 - [ ] Enhance leboncoin search with typo (fliper, filpper)
 - [ ] Add other ads providers: ebay, ouest france
 - [ ] Price history only for Collector and Pro